PurdueCAM2Project/HELPSweb/source/currentmember.rst

 you.
 Research focuses on creating something new, new to everyone in the world, not new to you only.
 In many cases, classroom learning means attending lectures, taking notes, read textbooks, submitting homeworks, answering exam questions.
-It is possible not getting a good grade without saying a single word in a class.
+It is possible getting a good grade without saying a single word in a class.
 Research has *none* of these.
 There is no lecture, textbooks, exam questions.
 Instead, you need to think about how to evaluate your work.  **Communication is